Employee Assistance Funds

 - There a few different ways to set up an EAF.
 America’s Charities’ decades of experience in corporate relationships, customer service, and funds management ensures that your EAF is managed professionally, and we can help you determine the best way to establish your program.

-- Based throughout the country, our EAF clients range: from very large organizations -- including one of the world’s largest private research universities and a leading global healthcare solutions company; to mid-size -- including a financial institution and a shared business service; to smaller -- including an energy storage company and a microbrewery.
+- Our EAF clients range from very large organizations -- including one of the world’s largest private research universities and a leading global healthcare solutions company; to mid-size -- including a financial institution and a shared business service; to smaller -- including an energy storage company and a microbrewery.

 - America’s Charities understands the ever-changing rules and regulations companies face with its EAF.